We Never Learn: Anime

-An anime television series adaptation was announced in the 39th issue of Weekly Shōnen Jump on August 27, 2018.
+An anime television series adaptation was announced in August 2018.
 The anime series was directed by Yoshiaki Iwasaki and written by Gō Zappa, featuring co-animation by Studio Silver and Arvo Animation and character designs by Masakatsu Sasaki.
 Masato Nakayama composed the music.
-The series aired from April 7 to June 30, 2019 on Tokyo MX, GTV, GYT, BS11, AT-X, MBS, and TV Aichi.
+The series aired from April 7 to June 30, 2019, on Tokyo MX, GTV, GYT, BS11, AT-X, MBS, and TV Aichi.
 The opening theme is "Seishun Seminar" (セイシュンゼミナール) and the ending theme is "Never Give It Up!!", both performed by Haruka Shiraishi, Miyu Tomita, and Sayumi Suzushiro under the name Study.
-Aniplex of America licensed the series for distribution under the title We Never Learn: BOKUBEN, and streamed it on Crunchyroll, Hulu, and FunimationNow.
+Aniplex of America licensed the series for distribution under the title We Never Learn: Bokuben, and streamed it on Crunchyroll, Hulu, and FunimationNow.
 In Australia and New Zealand, AnimeLab streamed the series in the region.

-After the final episode of the first season aired, a second season was announced, which aired from October 6 to December 29, 2019.
+After the first season's finale aired, a second season was announced, which aired from October 6 to December 29, 2019.
 The second opening theme is "Can now, Can now", performed by Study, while the ending theme is "Hōkago no Liberty" (放課後のリバティ), performed by Halca.
 The second season ran for 13 episodes.
 An OVA episode was bundled with the manga's fourteenth volume, which was released on November 1, 2019.
 Another OVA episode was bundled with the manga's sixteenth volume, which was released on April 3, 2020.

 Reception

 In May 2018, the manga reached 1 million volumes in circulation.
 In February 2019, the circulation reached 2 million volumes, including digital sales.
-As of March 2021, the total circulation of the series exceeded 4.4 million copies.
+By March 2021, the total circulation of the series exceeded 4.4 million copies.